tensorflow/agents/tools/docker/README.md

 Note: `tf_agents/core` is the base for this docker and built above.

-The Mujoco license file `mjkey.txt` needs to be copied to the root of the github repository and is copied into the image during the docker build.

 ```shell
 $ docker build -t tf_agents/mujoco \
    -f tools/docker/ubuntu_mujoco ./tools/docker